digidotcom/xbee-micropython/samples/gnss_single/README.md

 To run this example you need:

-* One XBee 3 Global LTE-M/NB-IoT Cellular module and GNSS antenna.
+* One XBee 3 Cellular module and GNSS antenna.
 * One carrier board for the radio module (XBIB-U-DEV or XBIB-C board).

 Setup